sassoftware/viya4-iac-azure/docs/user/TerraformAzureAuthentication.md

 Use your favorite editor, take the content above and save it to a file called:
 `$HOME/.azure_docker_creds.env` .
 (Protect that file so only you have read access to it.)
 Now each time you need these values you can do the following:

-Then use the file in `--env-file` docker option
+Then use the file in the `--env-file` docker option

 ```bash
 docker <...> \